mnieber/dodo-commands/docs/tutorial/part_4_getting_colleagues_up_to_speed.rst

 Bootstrapping a Dodo Commands environment
 -----------------------------------------

 We are now ready to let a colleague work on our project.
-This colleague will also create a `tutorial` environment on their computer.
-However, to similate this situation on our computer, we will create an environment named `colleague` and pretend that this is the "tutorial" environment that they will use.
+To similate the steps that our colleague will take on their computer, we will create an environment named `colleague` and pretend that this is the "tutorial" environment that they will use.
 We will use the ``bootstrap`` command to initialize it.
-This will provide our colleage with a copy of the configuration files that we just added to git:
+This will provide our colleage with a copy of the configuration files that we just added to git.

 .. code-block:: bash